The Cases of Eddie Drake: Production background

 After nine episodes were filmed in late 1948, co-star Patricia Morison was offered the lead in the Broadway musical Kiss Me, Kate, and left the show.
 Sources differ as to what exactly happened directly thereafter; Lynne Roberts was definitely cast in the replacement role of Dr. Joan Wright and filmed four more episodes, but precisely when these episodes were filmed is a matter of debate.
 However, they were completed by no later than 1951.
-This is known because while show was never seen on CBS, 13 episodes of Eddie Drake were offered in syndication by 1951, where it aired in Chicago and possibly other markets.
+This is known because while the show was never seen on CBS, 13 episodes of Eddie Drake were offered in syndication by 1951, where it aired in Chicago and possibly other markets.
 By 1952, DuMont bought the series and gave it a network airing.
 Some sources indicate that DuMont had filmed the four additional episodes to round out the series to the standard 13-episode season.
 However, the 13 episode package was offered in 1951, before DuMont's involvement, and it would be extremely unusual for the cash-strapped DuMont Network to commit to filming new episodes using the expensive film process that the series used.

 The final episode aired on DuMont on May 29, 1952.

 The program was filmed at Republic Studios.